MetaBarj0/covertops-cmake-llvm/README.md

 You can install a recent version of the Llvm toolchain with the visual studio installer.
-As well, you can install a recent version of CMake directly from the Visual Studio 2019 installer program.
+As well, you can install a recent version of CMake directly from the Visual Studio 2022 installer program.
-You can also safely use the Visual Studio 2022 Preview version, actually, the extension is developped and tested with this version.

 ## Recommended extensions